Discover Ephesus and Top Destinations in Western Turkey with an experienced tour guide and a

 For travelers who will be staying in Selcuk Hotels or coming to Selcuk by train and do not have a car.
 We offer private Ephesus walking tours.
 Ephesus Ancient City and the surrounding sites and monuments are our areas of expertise.
 We have been one of the top-ranked tour operators in Selcuk.
 We constantly receive excellent feedback from our guests, we have been awarded by TripAdvisor,

-* This is an intensive walking tour.
+Duration: 5-6 hours * This is an intensive walking tour.
 Participants are expected to walk approximately 6 kilometers.
 Meet with your Ephesus tour guide at Selcuk Train Station or your hotel in Selcuk or in front of Basilica of St, John.
 Start your walking tour, exploring the remains of the Basilica of St. John, which was built on the tomb of John the Apostle.
 Learn about the 5000 years of history of Ephesus.
-See the earlier settlement locations and Isa Bey Mosque.
-After you visit the Basilica of St. John, walk through the old Greek homes and see the remains of a Turkish Bath from the 14th century.
-Stop at a local pottery workshop and learn how the pottery has been made in the Ephesus area by a local artist.
-Enjoy Turkish Coffee or Tea, before walking to the Temple of Artemis.
+View the earlier settlement locations and Isa Bey Mosque.
+After you visit the Basilica of St. John, walk through the old Greek homes.
+Stop at a local art gallery, showcasing the unique creations of talented local artists.
+Immerse yourself in the creativity and passion that each piece exudes while savoring a cup of authentic Turkish Coffee or Turkish Tea.
+Following this enriching art appreciation session, explore the historical remnants of a 14th-century Turkish Bath.
+Afterwards board on a taxi for a short ride to Ephesus upper gate.
+Embark on a captivating journey through the ancient city by making your way downhill.
+This allows for a step-by-step immersion into the historical marvels of Ephesus.
+Walking down the hill provides an ideal opportunity to savor the architectural grandeur of structures like the Library of Celsus, the Grand Theater of Ephesus, Temple of Hadrian, Trajan Fountain, Latrines and many more while relishing the unique ambiance of this ancient site.
+Optional visit to the Terrace Houses, the Roman Villas of the super-rich Romans who lived in Ephesus between the 1st and 3rd century AD.
+Before departing the enchanting ancient city of Ephesus, make a stop at the Ephesus Experience Museum for an enlightening 18-minute audiovisual journey through the historical splendor of Ephesus.
+Walk to the Temple of Artemis.
 Visit the remains of one of the 7 wonders of the ancient world.
-Afterward, enter Ephesus Ancient City from the North Gate, see the remains of the ancient city of walls, the stadium of Ephesus, Grand Theater of Ephesus, Library of Ephesus, Latrines.
-Explore the Terrace Houses, the Roman Villas of the super-rich Romans who lived in Ephesus between the 1st and 3rd century AD.
-Afterward see the Temple of Hadrian, Trajan Fountain, and many more.
-Exit the site from the south gate.
-Board a taxi which will take you back to Selcuk town center.
+End your walking tour at Selcuk town.

 * For groups over 5 people, please contact us. * Above rate is NOT a per person rate.
 It is total to be paid for your party. * We offer %20 discount on certain dates: Discounted Ephesus Tour Dates * For travelers, who do not want to walk 6km, we can assign them a vehicle.
 For more information, please contact us.
 Rates Cover: